jain7aman/spring-jpa-jersey/README.md

  	http://localhost:8080/rest/cities[?country=name]

- *Returns* list of cities present in the database.
+ *Returns:* list of cities present in the database.

  *Optional* [country]: If present, filters the city list on the bases of specified country name.
 It searches (case-insensitive search) on part of country name as well.

  2. *GET* load sample data present at `src/java/resources/SampleData.csv`

  	http://localhost:8080/rest/loadSample

- *Returns* the list of cities uploaded from the file.
+ *Returns:* the list of cities uploaded from the file.

  JSON Output format [for both GET calls]: